Using Assembly Language with libgccjit#

 gcc_jit_extended_asm_add_clobber (ext_asm, "r0"); gcc_jit_extended_asm_add_clobber (ext_asm, "cc"); gcc_jit_extended_asm_add_clobber (ext_asm, "memory");

-is a gcc_jit_object
+A gcc_jit_extended_asm is a gcc_jit_object “owned” by

 the block’s context.
 The following upcast is available: